ZachWatkins/tamus-order-theme-wp/README.md

 ## Command Line Tasks

+1. ```$ npm start```
-1. `$ npm start` - Used to initialize the repository; should only be run after downloading the repository for the first time.
+   Used to initialize the repository; should only be run after downloading the repository for the first time.

-2. `$ npm run checkwp` - Checks the repository's WordPress files against the WordPress Coding Standards and outputs a report into your terminal.
+2. `$ npm run checkwp`
+   Checks the repository's WordPress files against the WordPress Coding Standards and outputs a report into your terminal.

-3. `$ npm run fixwp` - Automatically fixes syntax and whitespace issues with the repository's files according to WordPress Coding Standards.
+3. `$ npm run fixwp`
+   Automatically fixes syntax and whitespace issues with the repository's files according to WordPress Coding Standards.

-4. `$ grunt` - Compile SASS files into compressed, production-ready CSS files.
+4. `$ grunt`
+   Compile SASS files into compressed, production-ready CSS files.

-5. `$ grunt develop` - Compile SASS files into expanded, sourcemapped CSS files.
+5. `$ grunt develop`
+   Compile SASS files into expanded, sourcemapped CSS files.

-6. `$ grunt watch` - Continuously watch SASS files for changes and compile them into expanded, sourcemapped CSS files every time they are saved.
+6. `$ grunt watch`
+   Continuously watch SASS files for changes and compile them into expanded, sourcemapped CSS files every time they are saved.

-7. `$ grunt compress` - Create a compressed package file named `tamus-order-plugin-wp.zip` that can be uploaded to your WordPress website's plugin dashboard.
+7. `$ grunt compress`
+   Create a compressed package file named `tamus-order-plugin-wp.zip` that can be uploaded to your WordPress website's plugin dashboard.

 ## To Do